Animal and Veterinary Science (AVS)

 Prereqs: Junior standing

 Breeding, feeding, and management; commercial and purebred enterprises; management of beef cattle on ranges, pasture, and in the feedlot.
+Two credit hours of lecture and 1 credit hour of lab (2 hour lab) each week.
 One 1-day field trip.
-Recommended Preparation: AVS 222 or equivalent.
+Recommended Preparation: AVS 2220 or equivalent.
 Typically Offered: Spring.

 Credit arranged